shinyaoki/chipatlas/documents.md

 ###Methods

-1. Sample metadata for all SRXs (biosample_set.xml) were downloaded [NCBI FTP site][NCBImeta] to extract attributes described for antigens and antibodies ([Doc S1][Doc_S1]) and those for cell types and tissues ([Doc S2][Doc_S2]).
+1. Sample metadata for all SRXs (biosample_set.xml) were downloaded [NCBI FTP site][NCBImeta] to extract attributes described for antigens and antibodies (see [here][ag_attributes]) and those for cell types and tissues (see [here][ct_attributes]).
 2. According to the attribute values described to each SRX, antigens and cell types used were manually annotated by curators who have been fully trained on molecular and developmental biology.
-Each annotation has 'Class' and 'Subclass' as shown in [Table S1][Table_S1].
+Each annotation has 'Class' and 'Subclass' as shown in [Antigen List][antigenList] and [Cell type List][celltypeList].
 3. Criteria for antigens annotation:
     - **Histones**
     Based on Brno nomenclature ([PMID: 15702071][PMID_15702071]).